MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/excludeattributes.md

 |phoneNumber|
 |email|

-If `runSequentially` is false, each operation is given the output of the previous operation resulting on the entity typed attribute below.
+If `runSequentially` is true, each operation is given the output of the previous operation resulting on the entity typed attribute below.

 |PersonInfo|
 |-|